microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-list-permissiongrants.md

 Namespace: microsoft.graph

 List all [resource-specific permission grants](../resources/resourcespecificpermissiongrant.md) on the [team](../resources/team.md).
-This list specifies the Azure AD apps that have access to the **team**, along with the corresponding kind of resource-specific access that each app has.
+This list specifies the Azure AD apps that have access to the **team**, along with each app's corresponding type of resource-specific access.

 ## Permissions